If you blog often/consistently, chances are 1 article alone may take you several hours to complete.

 It’s not secret that many and possibly most people who start a blog do it to make money and it’s often the need to make the money that ends up blinding them from pursuing a blog of interest.
 The MOST common example is people who have NO experience in making money online, writing about making money online.

 No other blogs I’ve run into show more lack of information than those.
 I know for a fact that those people definitely have other topics they do know about, but they choose not to write about them because they don’t know if they will make money.
-Pursue your niche, not the one you don’t know.
+Pursue finding your niche, not the one you don’t know.

 Every time I review a product I know about, it’s SO much easier to write about it and I have far less instances of stopping and wondering if I’m saying the right things.